Farama-Foundation/PettingZoo/README.md

 children(env, save_image_observations=False)
 ```

-Set `save_image_observations=True` if you'd like to save all of the observations of the first 2 steps of enviroment to disk as png files, in the directory in which you run this command.
+Set `save_image_observations=True` if you want to save all of the observations of the first 2 steps of enviroment to disk as png files, in the directory in which you run this command.
 This is very helpful in debugging graphical enviroments.

 ## Documentation
 For more detailed documentation about all the different enviroments, and configuration options for them go to [website].